-Soon, wildlife fans from all over the world will be able to visit Adelaide and Monarto Zoos from the comfort of their own homes.
+Soon, wildlife fans from all over the world will be able to visit Adelaide Zoo and Monarto Safari Park from the comfort of their own homes.

-Today, Zoos South Australia will welcome the Google Street View Trekker to our internationally renowned sites to capture a 360-degree panoramic view of Adelaide and Monarto Zoos.
+Today, Zoos South Australia will welcome the Google Street View Trekker to our internationally renowned sites to capture a 360-degree panoramic view of Adelaide Zoo and Monarto Safari Park.

 The 360-degree imagery will be uploaded to Google Maps later this year and incorporated into Google’s Street View catalogue of the world.